Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Dirac quantization, special K ahler, and RG flow conditions

 The second part is the construction of the SW curve and 1-form satisfying the special K\"ahler conditions reviewed in appendix \ref{app:details}.
 This step is quite technical and requires computer help.
-The explicit solution allows us to deduce the flavor symmetry of the underlying SCFT, as described in \ref{ssec:sings.2}.
-The result, however, is that 19 of the 20 remaining deformation patterns have a unique special K\"ahler solution, and the remaining one has two inequivalent such solutions.
-Furthermore, all the solutions turn out to be related to restrictions of the maximal deformation solutions in a simple way, as described above in section \ref{SKsplits}. \item[3.
+However, in all 28 cases we find a unique special K\"ahler solution.
+They are listed in table \ref{table:theories}.
+Furthermore, all the solutions turn out to be related to restrictions of the maximal deformation solutions in a simple way, as described above in section \ref{SKsplits}.
+The explicit solution allows us to deduce the maximal flavor symmetry of the underlying SCFT, as described in \ref{ssec:sings.2}.
+The result is that for 27 of the 28 remaining deformation patterns we can deduce a unique maximal flavor symmetry, and the remaining one is ambiguous. \item[3.
 RG flow condition:] Upon turning on mass terms the flavor symmetry of the SCFT will be broken in various ways depending on the pattern of masses.
 For special patterns of masses, some of the undeformable singularities will merge into other singularities on the CB.
 A necessary consistency condition is that for any pattern of masses the resulting singularities have an interpretation in terms of either IR free or conformal theories with the required flavor symmetry to account for the unbroken part of the flavor symmetry.
 Testing this condition is also technical, as it requires the explicit mass-dependence of the SW curves.
-The end result is that of the 20 special K\"ahler deformation patterns, only the 17 deformation patterns listed in table \ref{table:theories} meet this requirement. \end{description} In the remainder of this section we will discuss each of these conditions in turn.
+The end result is that of the 28 special K\"ahler deformation patterns, 3 fail to meet this requirement with their maximal flavor symmetry assignment.
+These are the ones whose entries in the maximal flavor symmetry column are shaded red in table \ref{table:theories}. \end{description} In the remainder of this section we will discuss each of these conditions in turn.
 The Dirac quantization constraint is simple to implement, so will be fully described here.
 The details of the implementation of the special K\"ahler and RG flow conditions will be left to a companion paper \cite{Argyres:2015gha}, where explicit expressions for the SW curves and 1-forms for all the special K\"ahler deformations will be given.
 Here we just summarize the results of imposing these constraints and comment on a few interesting features of the solutions.